Dezota/dremio-docker-with-ext-thin/README.md

 the two extensions  unlike this [build](https://github.com/Dezota/dremio-docker-with-extensions).
-It takes a complete RPM package from the other docker build and installs it in a small *RedHat Universal Binary Image 8* leading to a 40% smaller image.
+It takes a complete RPM package from the other docker build and installs it in a small *Alma Linux 8.6* leading to a 40% smaller image.

 ## Building and Running Docker Image